moding-il/bizdoc.core/README.md

 ## Setting up

-BizDoc is built as a .Net web application, running Angular 11.
+BizDoc is built as a .Net web application, running Angular on the client side.
 To author a new BizDoc environment, create a new project from _BizDoc_ template.

 ### Prerequisites